How to Become a Payroll Clerk in 5 Steps

 Step 3: Obtain a Job

 Accounting and bookkeeping firms, tax preparation firms, payroll services firms, local government agencies, employment agencies and elementary and secondary schools are the primary employers of payroll clerks, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 About 166,400 people worked as payroll and timekeeping clerks in 2014.
-From 2012-2022 employment was projected to increase about as fast as the national average for all occupations.
-The median annual salary in May 2014 was $39,700.
+From 2012-2022 employment for financial clerks was projected to increase by 11%.
+The average salary for payroll and timekeeping clerks in May 2014 was $40,910.

 Step 4: Consider Certification